The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/step_by_step.md

 ```

 ### Testing DAG loading
-To test if a DAG loads from a DagBag, the `assert_dag_load` method can be used within an `ObservatoryEnvironment`.
+To test if a DAG loads from a DagBag, the `assert_dag_load` method can be used within an `SandboxEnvironment`.

 Example:
 ```python